 During or after the transition process, people who identify as transgender or non-binary may also choose to update their legal identity on government-issued documents, like their driver’s license and passport.
 In addition to male and female gender options, some states have added a gender-neutral “X” option for non-binary, intersex or gender non-conforming individuals.

-In all 50 states, transgender individuals are legally allowed to change the gender on their driver’s license.
+In all 50 states, transgender individuals can legally change their gender on their driver’s license.
 But the process can be challenging.
 Some states require a birth certificate amendment and/or proof of gender-affirming surgery.
 Other states require a letter from a physician confirming that the individual is or has undergone hormone therapy.
+However, Washington, D.C., and at least 22 states do not require provider certification to change the gender on your driver’s license.

 If you are considering changing the gender on your driver’s license, it is important to get familiar with the laws and processes in your state.
 Keep in mind that in all states, the process for changing your name is separate from changing your gender.
 Changing the name on your ID requires you to legally change your name with the Social Security Administration first.
 Here are the requirements in each state for changing the gender marker on your driver’s license.
 Don’t forget to keep all other auto-related documents, such as registration and car insurance policies up-to-date as well.